 Credit Card Points Can Act Like Cash

 The beauty of credit card points is how simple it can be to redeem them for free travel.
 Think of these points like they were cash.

 With Capital One, it's as easy as can be.
 Every mile you earn from cards like the Capital One Venture Rewards Credit Card is worth 1 cent toward your airfare, hotel bill, cruise, or excursion.
 Just use Capital One's purchase eraser function and voila – you used your points to cover your travel expenses.

-It gets even better with the Chase Sapphire Preferred Card and its top-of-the-line brother, the Chase Sapphire Reserve.
-When you book a flight through Chase’s own travel portal with the points from your Chase Sapphire Preferred card, every point is worth 1.25 cents.
+It gets even better with the Chase Sapphire Preferred Card and its top-of-the-line brother, the Chase Sapphire Reserve®.
+When you book a flight through Chase's own travel portal with the points from your Chase Sapphire Preferred card, every point is worth 1.25 cents.
 That means your 60,000-point sign-up bonus can get you $750 in free travel.
-If you’ve got the Chase Sapphire Reserve, that jumps to 1.5 cents per point – meaning your 50,000-point sign-up bonus also gets you $750 toward a flight, hotel, or rental car.
+If you've got the Chase Sapphire Reserve, that jumps to 1.5 cents per point – meaning 60,000 points gets you $900 toward a flight, hotel, or rental car.

 That bonus when using the Chase points is key.
 It's a big part of why Chase points are so valuable, and why using them to book flight deals is one of our favorite points strategies.